artyom-beilis/skyhopper/README.md

 ## Known Issues

+- Pinch zoom or double tap on iOS devices zooms the screen when not suppose to, pinch zoom is also zooming on Samsung Browser
 - On some iPad versions (iOS 12.5) the star/target selection does not work

+## Reporting Bug and Getting Support

+- Best way to report bugs is on github project: <https://github.com/artyom-beilis/skyhopper>
+- Also the author of the program (Artyom Beilis) is frequent visitor of [Cloudy Nights](https://www.cloudynights.com/index/) forum so you can get help there.
+Make mention the application name correctly "AstroHopper".

 ## Notes

+(C) 2021-2022 Artyom Beilis.

 It is an open source web application licensed under GPL license.
 It may work only with well working sensors.
 No warranty of any kind is given.
+For detailed copyrights of different parts of the project refer to <https://github.com/artyom-beilis/skyhopper/blob/main/COPYING.md>